ConstantinT/Lantern/README.md

 ## Compiling

 The is built with VisualStudio 2019 and .NetCore.
 Simple open the project and compile it.
+I tested it for Windows and Linux.

 ## Usage

 ### Nonce

-To ask for a Azure nonce you can use the following command:
+To request a nonce you can use the following command:

 ```PowerShell
 Lantern.exe --asknonce